dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 In this chapter we add transitions to Energy Explorer so that:

 * The countries fade in when the explorer first loads.
+* The circles expand out from zero radius when the explorer loads.
 * The countries animate into new locations when the sort order changes.

 ## Overview